zabbix/ansible-collection/plugins/README.md

 ### Output examples

 ### Example 6
-To limit fields in output, you can specify the list of fields in output options.
+To limit fields in the output, specify the list of fields in the output options.
-In this example, only name and two mandatory fields (hostid and host) will be returned.
+In this example, only the name and two mandatory fields (hostid and host) will be returned.

 ```yaml
 ---